Context

 :

-Once you click 'save', the bot can understand a 'yes' or 'no' response to the question of free dessert.
+Once you click 'save', the bot can understand a 'yes' or 'no' response to the question of booking a ticket.

 Later in the conversation, the bot will again ask a 'yes' or 'no' question to its user: